Symmetry breaking mechanisms of the 3BF action for the Standard Model coupled to gravity: Review of the theory with constraints

 \section{Review of the $3BF$ theory with constraints}

 The main idea of the so-called higher gauge theory approach \cite{BaezHuerta} is to describe the symmetry of a physical theory with a mathematical structure that is different from an ordinary Lie group.
 In particular, in the context of category theory description of groups, the natural generalizations are the structures called $n$-groups.
+A reader interested in the mathematical details of higher category theory, $n$-groups and $L_\infty$ algebras is referred to corresponing literature \cite{BaezHuerta,BaezDolan1995,Li2019,Crane2003,JurcoEtal2005,Conduche1984,Yetter1993,Porter,GirreliPfeiffer2004,GirelliPfeifferPopescu2008,FariaMartinsMikovic2011,martins2011,Wang2014,Berends1985,LadaStasheff1993,Stasheff1998,HohmZwiebach2017,JurcoEtal2019b}.
 For the purpose of this work, the attention focuses on the notion of a strict Lie $3$-group structure as a symmetry of the theory.

 A strict Lie $3$-group is defined as a $3$-category over a single object with invertibile $1$-, $2$- and $3$-morphisms, and it is equivalent to a Lie $2$-crossed module $(L\xrightarrow{\delta}H\xrightarrow{\partial}G,\ \triangleright,\ \{\_\, , \_\}_{\rm pf})$.
 A $2$-crossed module consists of three Lie groups $L$, $H$, and $G$, with the homomorphism $\partial : H \to G$, the homomorphism $\delta:L\to H$, the action $\triangleright: G\times X \to X$ (where $X\in \{ G, H, L \}$), and Peiffer lifting $\{\_\, , \_\}_{\rm pf}: H\times H \to L$.
 In order to give rise to a Lie $2$-crossed module, all these maps must satisfy a set of appropriate axioms \cite{Radenkovic2019}.